Elao/PhpEnums/README.md

 Any other [Choice option](http://symfony.com/doc/current/reference/constraints/Choice.html#available-options) (as `multiple`, `min`, ...) is available with the `Enum` constraint.

-## Faker enum provider
+## Faker

 The PhpEnums library provides an `Elao\Enum\Bridge\Faker\Provider\EnumProvider` to generate fixtures.

-### Instantiating the provider

-The `EnumProvider` constructor receives as an array parameter a mapping between class aliases and your Enum classes' FQCN:
+Its constructor receives a mapping between class aliases and your Enum classes' FQCN as first parameter:

 ```php
 <?php